kdcllc/ionic-typescript-seed/README.md

 # King David Consulting LLC - Ionic Hybrid Application Template

-This project template was developed in prepration for [Angular2](https://angular.io/) and [TypeScript](http://www.typescriptlang.org/) development for [NativeScript](https://www.nativescript.org/) Hybrid Applications.
+This project template was developed in preparation for [Angular2](https://angular.io/) and [TypeScript](http://www.typescriptlang.org/) development for [NativeScript](https://www.nativescript.org/) Hybrid Applications.

+As Angular application grows in size and becomes harder to manage the source code base without toolset like TypeScript.
+The entire template project runs on TypeScript code from gulpfile.ts build system to application code.
+The goal was to use TypeScript sufficiently in the project builds by utilizing Gulpfile.ts instead of Gulpfile.js.

 WordPress is a popular Content Management System that now exposes its data thru WP-API JSON interfaces.
 This template utilizes [WP-API](https://github.com/WP-API/WP-API) plugin.